dotpep/clean-ddd-marketplace-api/README.md

 Layers

-1. API
+1. API (endpoint handlers)
-2. Domain
+2. Domain (Entity)
 3. Services
+4. UseCases
-4. DTO + Repo
+5. DTO + Repo
-5. Others
+6. Others

+---
+Notes:

+- Entity is Domain Business logic Interface and Base Class or Abstract Class
+- Both Service and Repository layers implemented in Service layer
+- UseCases Business Process using Services (services uses repository to get data)
+- DTO (Data Transfer Object) and Repo interacts only with data

+Entity is like core,
+Service must provide atomicity, UseCase uses Services to process something, Repository communicate with services and only interact with data, Task queue broker and Web handler communicate with Use Cases and external world, Client, Providers and Repositories communicate with Service and external world,

 ---